The 20 Best Kabuki Syndrome Doctors in The United States

 Accepting New Patients

-Olaf Bodamer is a Medical Genetics provider in Boston, Massachusetts.
+Olaf Bodamer is a Medical Genetics provider practicing medicine in Boston, Massachusetts.
 Dr. Bodamer is rated as an Elite provider by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Kabuki Syndrome, Classic Galactosemia, Niemann-Pick Disease, and Microcephaly.
+He is also highly rated in 51 other conditions, according to our data.
+His clinical expertise encompasses Kabuki Syndrome, Classic Galactosemia, Niemann-Pick Disease, and Microcephaly.
 Dr. Bodamer is currently accepting new patients.

 Elite in Kabuki Syndrome